What You Need to Know About Wi-Fi Extenders

 Use a Virtual Private Network

-Using a virtual private network or VPN is a good idea even if you don’t have kids who like to go online.
+Using a virtual private network or VPN is a good idea even if you don’t have kids.
 A VPN connects your device to a secure offsite server while encrypting your connection.
-This hides your IP address and makes it nearly impossible for someone to track your physical location online, but it also prevents any data that is sent over public networks to be intercepted.
-You might not be able to get a VPN for every device in your home, but getting one for your main computer and smartphone can definitely help keep your kids safe on the Internet.
+This hides your IP address and makes it nearly impossible for someone to track your physical location online, but it also prevents any data that is sent over public networks from being intercepted.
+You might not be able to get a VPN for every device in your home, but getting one for your main computer and smartphone can help keep your kids safe on the Internet.

 Follow Basic Security Guidelines

-Simply following basic security guidelines for all of your devices can help keep them and your kids safe.
+Simply following basic security guidelines for all of your devices can help keep the devices and your kids safe.
 Always use the most recent version of your operating system, keep your malware and antivirus software updated, and use strong passwords to protect your accounts.

 Know Your Kids’ Skill Level